RedPillNow/now-context/README.md

 ## PubSub System

-There are 3 methods to work with the PubSub system:
+There are 4 methods to work with the PubSub system:

 * `NowContext.listenEvt(eventName, callback, context)` - This is how you subscribe to an event
 * `NowContext.triggerEvt(eventName, data)` - This is how you trigger an event
 * `NowContext.unListenEvt(eventName, callback)` - This is how you un-subscribe from an event
+* `NowContext.reqres(payload)` - This is how you make an ajax request.
+See above for format of payload.
+This will return a Promise with the ajax request data included as an argument

 When an event is triggered, it will run the callback function for all subscribed listeners.
 While we attempt to prevent duplicate listeners, if a context is not provided to `listenEvt` it is possible to end up with duplicate listeners.
 While this will not cause a memory leak it will cause your callback to be called twice.
-Also the running of callbacks does not guarantee a particular order.
+Also the order of running callbacks is not guaranteed to happen in any particular order.

 ## Setup for Development